 2. Lip Gloss

 Lip gloss gives your lips a shiny or glossy texture.
 The primary purpose of using lip gloss is to give your lips shine.
 While some lip gloss products have a slight pigmentation to add color to the lips, most have a sheer tint.
-But you will also find products with some shimmer or translucent glitter in them.
-Glosses with a low tone and shimmer in them have more staying power, but you need to reapply them at some point in the day.
+However, you will also find products with some shimmer or translucent glitter in them.
+Glosses with a low tone and shimmer have more staying power, but you need to reapply them at some point in the day.

 Even lip glosses of different shades have a see-through color, and the pigmentation is very subtle.
 This means you can apply lip gloss without any significant change to the color of your lips.
-Glosses help maintain plumpness and moisture in the lips duringsummertime.
+Glosses help maintain plumpness and moisture in the lips during summertime.

 Good quality lip gloss is nourishing and helps maintain plumpness in your lips.
-Some products have argan oil and jojoba that help keep lips well hydrated and are great for summertime use.
+Some products have argan oil and jojoba that help keep lips well-hydrated and are great for summertime use.
 The one downside, however, is that lip gloss attracts dust and pollen from the air; food crumbs and stray baby or pet hair can quickly get stuck to your lip gloss.

-Some Tips for Summer Lip Care
+Four Tips for Summer Lip Care

 Tip 3: Give the lip gloss a miss and use an SPF 30 matte lip stain instead.